anhquan99/markdown/Technical/DevOps/Azure/Exam guide/Infrastructure as a Service Solutions.md

 		- You should avoid running a production workload on a single VM, it wouldn't be resilient in the face of planned or unplanned maintenance.
 		- Fault domains: logical groups of hardware within a data center that share the same power and network hardware.
 Limitation is the impact of physical hardware failures and power interruptions.
 		- Update domains: are logical groups of hardware within a data center that might undergo maintenance or be rebooted at the same time.
 Only 1 update domain is rebooted at any 1 time and given 30 minutes to recover before maintenance is initiated across multiple update domains to increase availability.
+		- Proximity placement groups: ensure that they are physically located close to each other for when you have low latency requirements.
 		- Infrastructure redundancy selections:
 			- Availability zones
 			- Virtual machine scale sets: distributing VMs across multiple availability zones and fault domains.